Snapchat's CEO On Facebook's Long History of Copying His Company's Products - Slashdot

 Spiegel went on to say that he looked at Facebook's copying as a designer.
 "If you design something that is so simple and so elegant, that the only thing other people can do is copy it exactly [...] that as a designer is really is the most fantastic thing in the world," Spiegel said.

-Was this where he hid behind his wife (Score:1)
+Was this where he hid behind his wife (Score:2, Troll)

 Re: (Score:2)